-NMARG was formed in 2005 and is a group of about 60 members who are mostly involved with the conservation and monitoring of the reptiles and amphibians found in the area, especially the rarest two species, the Merseyside Race Sand Lizard and the Natterjack Toad.
+NMARG was formed in 2005 and is a group of about 70 members who are mostly involved with the conservation and monitoring of the reptiles and amphibians found in the area, especially the rarest two species, the Merseyside Race Sand Lizard and the Natterjack Toad.

-During the Winter months, we undertake habitat management work, in partnership with other ARG groups and the Sefton Council Coast and Countryside Ranger Service.
+During the Winter months, we undertake habitat management work, sometimes in partnership with other ARG groups, Natural England staff and volunteers and the Sefton Council Coast and Countryside Ranger Service.
 This vital work involves the clearance of unwanted scrub and trees, especially Sea Buckthorn, a highly invasive alien shrub on the Sefton Coast, which would otherwise shade out the precious Sand Lizard and Natterjack habitat.
 In the Spring, NMARG members also help to create and maintain the patches of bare sand essential for Sand Lizard egg laying.

 During the Spring and Summer months we spend a large amount of time recording and monitoring the local reptile and amphibian species, especially the rarer species.
-NMARG's EPS licensed members also provide training in reptile and amphibian surveying.
+NMARG's EPS licensed members also help to provide training in reptile and amphibian surveying.

 Anyone wishing to get involved, seeking advice or supplying records are very welcome.
 Please contact Mike Brown at email@example.com

 Posted on Sunday 24th January, 2016

 Posted on Monday 16th February, 2015